Shinkansen: Services

-The Shinkansen fare system is integrated with Japan's low-speed intercity railway lines, with a surcharge required to ride the Shinkansen.
-Here, an ordinary ticket from Tokyo to Takamatsu is coupled with a Shinkansen express fare ticket from Tokyo to Okayama, allowing use of the Shinkansen from Tokyo to Okayama and use of local lines from Okayama to Takamatsu.
-For trips exclusively on one Shinkansen, the base fare and Shinkansen express fare may be combined into a single ticket.
+The Shinkansen fare system is integrated with Japan's conventional lines.
+In this example, a base-fare ticket from Tokyo to Takamatsu is paired with a Shinkansen express surcharge ticket from Tokyo to Okayama, allowing travel by Shinkansen to Okayama and by conventional lines to Takamatsu.

 Originally intended to carry passenger trains by day and freight trains by night, the Shinkansen lines carried exclusively passengers for the first five and a half decades of their operation.
 Light freight has been carried on some passenger services since 2019, and there are plans to expand this with freight-only trains in the future.

 The system shuts down between midnight and 06:00 every day for maintenance.
 Japan's few remaining overnight passenger trains run on the older, narrow-gauge network that the Shinkansen parallels.

 There are three principal service types on the Shinkansen: